andreaz86/Ansible-CitrixVDA/README.md

 # Requirements
 To use the playbook you need a Ansible machine with TCP 5985 opened on VDA machines.
 The Playbook use WinRM, be sure you configured the right GPOs in order to use this protocol.
-Make sure you also have installed pywinrm from pip on the ansible machine.
+Make sure you also have installed pywinrm from pip on the ansible machine (pip3 install pywinrm).

 # Usage